Chapter 10

 Since deposit is modifying the global variables balance and elite, we know we must include two things in its function contract:

-• A modifies clause that lists balance and elite as global variables modified by this function
+• A Modifies clause that lists balance and elite as global variables modified by this function

 • A postcondition that describes how the value of balance after the function call compares to the value of balance just before the function call.
-We want to say, balance == balance_in + amount, because the value of balance at the end of the function equals the value of balance at the beginning of the function, plus amount.
+We want to say, balance == In(balance) + amount, because the value of balance at the end of the function equals the value of balance at the beginning of the function, plus amount.

 We also must consider how the elite variable changes as a result of the function call.
 In the code, we use an if/else statement to ensure that elite gets correctly updated if the customer’s new balance is above or below the threshold for elite status.
 If we were to write a postcondition that summarized how elite was updated by the function, we would write: elite == (balance >= eliteMin) to say that the value of elite after the function equaled whether the new balance was above the threshold.
 However, this claim is already a global invariant, which already must hold at the end of the function.
 We do not need to list it again as a postcondition.